About the Special Operations Warrior Foundation

 3. Are all children of fallen Special Operations personnel eligible for college tuition/fees through the bill?
 Answer: Not all children are eligible.
 The new bill provides expanded benefits to the children of service members who lost their lives post Sept.
 11, 2001.
 Those children, who lost a parent prior to the conflict in Iraq or Afghanistan in an earlier conflict or training accident, do not qualify for the Fry Scholarship.

-If a student is attending college part time and is taking at least 7 credits then they will receive the housing allowance at a full time rate.d.
+If a student is attending college part time and is taking at least 7 credits then they will receive the housing allowance at a full time rate. d.
 Up to $1,000 per year for books and fees.
 The amount is provided is a set amount per credit hour.
 The current rate is $41.67 per credit hour for a maximum of 24 credits per year.
+If taking online courses, housing allowance is one-half the national average.
 The funds are sent directly to the student.

-7. Are students eligible for both the chapter 35 and the post 9-11 GI Bill?
-Answer: No.
+7. Are students eligible for both the Chapter 35 and the post 9-11 GI Bill?
+Answer: Yes, however, they cannot be used at the same time.

 9. If a student has used part of their Chapter 35 months how does that effect the months of eligibility on the new Post 9-11 FS program?
 Answer: The months of benefits already used will be deducted from the months of eligibility for the Fry program.